surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

-Reports in AcuBi are saved in specific location under a specific tag or share them with team members for better collaboration.
+Reports in AcuBi are saved under a specific tag and can be shared team members for better collaboration.

+### Getting Started

 **1.** After extracting the data click on **Save button** in Analysis section to save the report, it will navigate to Save Explore section.
 >Image 1